vipulnaik/working-drafts/eaf/my-q1-2022-donation-to-free-migration-project.md

 My next step would be understanding more clearly the role that FMP plays in spreading the message of open borders.
 Such an understanding might influence me to donate more in the future.
-I might also write moore publicly about my understanding in 2022 or later as I acquire more understanding (even if I end up not donating further).
+I might also write more publicly about my understanding in 2022 or later as I acquire more understanding (even if I end up not donating further).
 However, it's possible I become more interested in other donation opportunities in the future and decide not to investigate this further.